A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Vanishing Signatures Revisited

 With this signature $[c,0,1]$, we construct the gadget in Figure~\ref{fig:gadget:complicate_tetrahedron}, where $[c,0,1]$ is assigned to the circle vertex of arity two in Figure~\ref{subfig:gadget:triangle_edge} and $\hat{f}$ is assigned to the four circle vertices of arity four in Figure~\ref{subfig:gadget:tetra_main}.
 We get a signature

 We note that this computation is reminiscent of matchgate signatures.
 The internal edge function $[1,0,c]$ (which is a flip from $[c,0,1]$ since both sides are connected to $\neq_2$) is a generalized equality signature, and the signature $\hat{f}$ on the four circle vertices is a weighted version of the matching function \textsc{At-Most-One}.
+Also note that this computation generalizes a very similar one in Lemma \ref{lem:arity4:double_root}, in which $c=1$.

 The compressed signature matrix of $\hat{h}$ is